Home / Advanced Search

 CMES-Computer Modeling in Engineering & Sciences, Vol.98, No.6, pp. 565-599, 2014, DOI:10.3970/cmes.2014.098.565

 Abstract The material point method (MPM) discretizes the material domain by a set of particles, and has showed advantages over the mesh-based methods for many challenging problems associated with large deformation.
 However, at the same time, it requires more computational resource and has difficulties to construct high order scheme when simulating the fluid in high explosive (HE) explosion problems.
 A coupled finite difference material point (CFDMP) method is proposed through a bridge region to combine the advantages of the finite difference method (FDM) and MPM.
-It solves a 3D HE explosion and its interaction with the surrounding structures by dividing the… More >
+It solves a 3D HE explosion and its interaction with the… More >

 • Open Access